--QUIet (optional) tells NetEx/eFT whether or not to confirm the disconnect with a message.
+-QUIet (optional) controls whether disconnection from a host is indicated with a message or not.
 This value should be set to either ON or OFF.
 The default is OFF.
-The minimum spelling is -OUI.
+The minimum spelling is -QUI.

-Assume connections have already been made to the hosts VX1 and IBM.
+Assume connections have already been made to the hosts "VX1" and "IBM".
 This results in the following output from SHOW HOST: